Why visit Charmouth?

 The village has a rich history going back hundreds of years, and was once on the main road from London to Exeter.
 As a consequence of this historical strategic location the village has seen many important visitors over the years with King Charles II staying in the village during his escape to France, and Jane Austen who, as a regular visitor, once wrote that Charmouth was “a nice place for sitting in unwearied contemplation”.
 Fortunately these days the busy roads bypass the village, and Charmouth retains the charm and tranquility it has enjoyed for hundreds of years.

 Charmouth is best known for its beach.
 Recognised by UNESCO as a World Heritage site, the local coastline provides an unique insight into millions of years of evolution, and of course is best known as the Jurassic Coast due to the large number of fossils that can be found on the beaches.

 However, the beach is not just for fossil hunters, having large areas of sand and gently shelving waters that make it an ideal family day out when the sun shines.
-The local cafes, shops and the Charmouth Heritage Coast Centre provide food, dink, beach goods and information about the geology and fossils.
+The local cafés, shops and the Charmouth Heritage Coast Centre provide food, drink, beach goods and information about the geology and fossils.

-Within the village Charmouth has a wide range of shops to ensure that visitors do not need to venture further afield during their stay. everything from daily essentials, household and holiday goods, post office, gifts, and beauty salons all available right in the village centre .
+Within the village Charmouth has a wide range of shops to ensure that visitors do not need to venture further afield during their stay.
+Everything from daily essentials, household and holiday goods, gifts, and beauty salons all available right in the village centre.
 A range of pubs, restaurants and cafés give a fantastic choice of refreshments from breakfast to dinner.

 As part of both the Jurassic Coast and in an Area of Outstanding Natural Beauty it is possible to lose yourself in sights, countryside and wildlife.